 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-(Many widgets provide users with customizable options!)
+(Most widgets provide users with customizing options!)

 How To Use Widgets

 As we have just seen, widgets require no coding experience or programming expertise to use.
 Most widgets can be easily added to your WP web site simply by activating a plugin and then dragging and dropping the plugin’s corresponding widget into your Active widgets area.